tkilla64/eurorack/README.md

 Some additional information can in most cases be found on my YouTube channel: https://www.youtube.com/c/MeeBilt

+3340-vco:
+Voltage Controlled Oscillator based on the AS3340.

 909-kick:
 TR-909 kick based on the Hex Inverter NeinOhNein Bass Drum with all mods included.

-3340-vco:
+909-snare:
-Voltage Controlled Oscillator based on the AS3340.
+TR-909 snare based on the Hex Inverter NeinOhNein Snare Drum.

 bassbuddy:
 Step sequencer for the Erica Synths BASSLINE DIY.